 - Do not keep the kukri blade wet for too long

 Kukri is a nice survival tool but can be very dangerous blade when not maintained correctly.
 The sharpening methods discussed here depends fully on user preferences.
-Either you choose Chakmak, rada, stone or puck, honing steel all methods work nicely.
+Either you choose Chakmak, rada, stone or puck, honing steel all methods work nicely or can simply avail electric sharpeners if you have enough budget.
 To sharpen a kukri, you need not be an expert but always be careful while sharpening.
+Kukri can be a great assistant in hunting.
+A good hunting knife sharpener is a must-have too.
 Hope, this guideline will help you to keep your edge sharpened!

 Danny is an avid hunter and outdoorsman who just love the wilderness.
 He learned the surviving techniques from his predecessors and became the skilled man of today.
 He is a family guy who loves his family dearly.
 From an early age, he became very fascinated with different survival tools among which machete was one of them.
 This website is for sharing his knowledge and skills for those who feel a close bond with nature just like him.